Custom Mouthguards

 • You will return to your dentist to pick up the mouthguard and ensure it fits well

-If you need a custom mouthguard to play sports, contact your dentist to have one made.
+If you need a custom mouthguard to play sports, get in touch with our friendly team to schedule an appointment.

 Technically speaking, a mouthguard will not stop you from clenching your teeth.
 However, it will protect your teeth from wearing down due to clenching or teeth grinding.